SansGuidon/bookmarks/README.md

 * [Timeless Hacker News](https://thn.rakhim.org/) - refresh for 30 random good posts
 * [Reddit Favorites](https://redditfavorites.com/youtube_videos) - What are reddit's favorite Youtube videos? | From 3.5 billion comments (number from Sept.
 13, 2021)
 * [Random-ize](https://www.random-ize.com/random-website/) - Weird, Odd, Funny and Interesting Websites | Bored with the web?
 Think you've seen it all?
 Surf the web a new way with this random website generator.
 Bounce around thousands of crazy, pointless, funny, intereractive, informative and interesting webistes made by the most odd people online.
 And that says something.
+* [There, I Fixed It](https://failblog.cheezburger.com/thereifixedit) - white trash repairs.
+Aka how not to repair things

 # Productivity :fast_forward:
 > News